gaoadam/gaoadam.github.io/index.md

 <h2>Hi.
 I'm working on an industrial tech business</h2>

-  <p>I'm currently validating a business idea to help manufacturing companies collect and aggregate operational data for defect and failure prevention.</p>
+  <p>I'm currently validating a business idea to help manufacturing and energy companies collect and aggregate operational data for defect and failure prevention.</p>

   <p>Once I've aggregated some feedback from operational experts I've been interviewing, I will post a general playbook and offering description on here.
 I belive the solution will begin with cheap, low latency data collection.
 I will elaborate in the future.</p>